-1-2-3 Punch Salsa packs a punch with three different types of hot peppers – habanero, poblanos, and jalapeños – for the BEST homemade salsa!
+1-2-3 Punch Salsa packs a punch with three different types of hot peppers – habanero, poblanos, and jalapeños – for the BEST homemade salsa recipe!
 A little garlic and onions, plus fresh tomatoes and cilantro too!

 A long time ago, while I was living in Tucson, my friend Chris would bring salsa into the office.
 If I remember correctly, it was an on-going competition to see who could make the best salsa in the office.

 Well, we loved Chris’ version which he called the 1-2-3 Punch.

 And as you might imagine, he named it after this infamous pepper trio…

 If I still lived in Tucson, I would be growing all kinds of hot peppers in my garden.
 It’s tough to grow hot weather plants in Flagstaff above 7,000 feet.
 With cooler night time temps all summer long, you really need a greenhouse.
 I’m still learning.

 With one garden season in the books here, I am have officially begun planning for this year’s garden.
 Learning from last year’s mistakes, I purchased a new grow light so my plants wouldn’t be leggy again.
 And I’ve got a master plan that includes a salsa garden area!
 I will get those peppers to grow!